-We are interested to understand the evolution of BMP signaling dynamics across Drosophila species, that is regulated by the pattern of the type I BMP receptor spatial expression.
-In addition, we aim to understand how spatiotemporal changes in EGFR activation are regulated by different distributions of Gurken, a TGF-alpha-like ligand..
+We are interested in understanding the evolution of BMP signaling dynamics across Drosophila species that are regulated by the pattern of the type I BMP receptor spatial expression.
+In addition, we aim to understand how spatiotemporal changes in EGFR activation are regulated by different distributions of Gurken, a TGF-alpha-like ligand.

 The Lee lab studies genetic and molecular mechanisms of quantitative traits in fungi.
 Using model fungal system, Neurspora crassa, they explore the roles of light (as a major environmental factor) and circadian clock (as a major endogenous signal) in complex fungal developments and behaviors and their ecological and evolutionary significance.

 Light is a particularly attractive stimulus to initiate processes as it can be spatially and temporally controlled and can be compatible with biological systems at particular wavelengths.
 The Griepenburg group is interested in understanding the fundamental mechanisms by which ultrafast lasers can be used in conjunction with plasmonic nanoparticles to disrupt macromolecular self-assembly and using the acquired information to design systems for future applications in drug delivery and bioreactors.